About Emma

 Studying MA Illustration with Falmouth (Online)

-Her work is almost lyrical and flows like visual sounds.
+Emma's work is almost lyrical, flowing like a symphony of visual sounds.

-Emma uses her own lived experiences in her work, as a deaf person growing up in mainstream school, fighting barriers in education and employment, as well as mother to a child with autism to tackle representation in stories and books.
+Emma draws upon her own lived experiences as a deaf person who has faced numerous barriers in education and employment.
+These challenges, along with her journey as a mother to a child with autism, deeply inform her work.
+She uses these experiences to advocate for greater representation in stories and books.

 "I would like to create stories, that are not just about what makes people "different" or the "barriers" they face but also by normalising diversity within main characters that go beyond the barriers."